 No, we don’t mean how to make the quickest exit to the car.
 Light displays tend to happen at night.
 Add in crowds and darkness and it becomes easy for a little one to dart away quickly.

-On the way to the light festival, remind preschoolers what to do if they get lost and who they can ask for help.
+On the way to the light festival, remind preschoolers what to do if they get lost and who they should ask for help.
 With older kids, set a meeting spot.
 Line the kids up for a quick photo before heading into the event.
 If they do disappear, you’ll know what they were wearing.

 In all likelihood, your visit will go off without a hitch but being prepared is always good!
-For crowd safety tips to review with your kids head over to TravelingDad.

 4. Try something new!